It looks like every community in the Sea to Sky corridor is adopting its own Olympic venue.

 “As a national organization we obviously want to have a very successful Olympic Games but we also want to look to the future and make sure that things can continue out there afterward.
 So we want to have interested people around that area that can just drive down the road and officiate at a local race.”

-In order to officiate at an Olympic event people must complete provincial, national, and international level training courses.
+In order to officiate at an Olympics people must complete provincial, national, and international level training courses.

 The last two sessions held here by the Canadian Luge Association have combined both the provincial and national training sessions.

 Vandenberg feels the community will take on the idea.
 In fact a search is on for sponsors to pay for a dryland push-track training centre in Pemberton.